 You are welcome to get involved with any of the challenges.
 You may only wish to try one or two, or you may like to work your way through all six challenges.
 The choice is yours.

-The 21st March 2018 will mark the 100 year anniversary of the Battle of Manchester Hill.
-To commemorate this event there will a number of events planned in Manchester.
-One of the commemorative events will be an exhibition to be held at Manchester Central Library located at St Peter's Square, Manchester and will feature creative writing by students from many of the Manchester schools who will be participating in this event.
+21st March 2018 marked the 100 year anniversary of the Battle of Manchester Hill.
+To commemorate this event there was a number of events in Manchester.
+One of the commemorative events was an exhibition at Manchester Central Library located at St Peter's Square, Manchester and featured creative writing by students from many of the Manchester schools who participated in this event.

 Manchester Hill was an area of high ground just outside San Quentin in Northern France.
 It was so named because it was captured by the 2nd Battalion, Manchester Regiment in 1917.